PhD thesis defense of Benjamin Wenn

 Agoralaan Gebouw D

-Neomy Zaquen invites you to the public defense of her doctoral thesis entitled: "Controlled synthesis pathways towards precision design of tailor-made PPVs."
+Benjamin Wenn invites you to the public defense of his doctoral thesis entitled: "Continuous photoflow synthesis of precision polyacrylates - complex structures and kinetic insights"